-The man chuckled a bit.
-“Don’t tell me you want to go.”
+The man chuckled as he cut more fish.
+"Don't tell me you want to go."

-Anna turned to him with a smirk.
-“You know, I just might.”
+Anna lowered her cup with a smirk.
+"You know, I just might."

 Anna bowed her head.
-“Thank you.”
-Then, she paid her tab and headed out the door.
+"Thank you."
+She paid her tab and headed out the door.

-This was a sudden change.
-Loud dance music pounded to her ears.
+Loud dance music pounded in her ears.
 Anna covered them as she observed her surroundings.
-This place looked like a college bar.
-Anna frowned.
-Just like California/, she thought. /Too much like it.
-She made her way over to the bar.
-The bar tender gave her an odd look.
+This place looked like a college bar. /Just like California/, she thought with a frown.
+She made her way over to the bar and the bar tender gave her an odd look.